jjmachan/aeye/README.md

    <p align="center">
     <img width="684" height="465" src="https://github.com/jjmachan/aeye-demo/blob/master/demo/livingroom_objects_marked.jpg">
-    <p align="center"> The ojbects in the living room.
+    <p align="center"> The objects in the living room.
 As you can see there is some small issues with this. </p>
    </p>